maharshi-roy/personal-website/content/home/experience.md

     date_start: '2019-07-15'
     date_end: '2022-03-10'
     description: |2-
-        * Working on CxF (ISO-17972) and conversion of Spectral data of inks to Colorimetric (CIE-LAB) values.
+        * Worked on CxF (ISO-17972) and conversion of Spectral data of inks to Colorimetric (CIE-LAB) values.
-        * Working on Color & Transparency workflows.
+        * Worked on Color & Transparency workflows.
 Developed several features enhancing color accuracy.
 Engaged in Xchange case investigation for multiple OEM partners ~ **HP, FujiXerox, Scitex, Screen**.
         * Enhanced Map-Gray-to-Black feature to reduce ink consumption by **66%** for Spot-black workflows.
         * Bug-fixing various Print-Quality issues in Marker, Font or Color-modules of the product.